How to Test Water Hardness: 5 Tried-and-True Methods

 3. Close the bottle lid and shake vigorously for about 30 seconds.

-Hard water testing strips offer a quick and easy way to test your water hardness at home.
+Hard water testing strips offer a quick and easy way to test for hard water at home.

 You can buy a hard water test kit online or at your local hardware store for less than $20.